-- 3.1 The Council undertakes regular financial monitoring in the following ways: - a.
-Reporting to the Corporate Management Team on a monthly basis, the General Fund and Housing Revenue Account position projected for the full year based on actual expenditure in the reporting periods.
+- 3.1 The Council undertakes regular financial monitoring in the following ways: - (a) reporting the General Fund and Housing Revenue Account position projected for the full year based on actual expenditure in the reporting periods on a bimonthly basis [periods 3, 4, 6, 8 and 10].
+This report covers the period to September 2021 [period 6].

-- b.
-Reporting the General Fund and Housing Revenue Account position projected for the full year based on actual expenditure in the reporting periods on a bimonthly basis [periods 3, 4, 6, 8 and 10].
-This report covers the period to 30 November 2021 [period 8]. - c.
-Bi-monthly monitoring of the capital programme - d. monthly and quarterly monitoring of its treasury management activity - 3.2 The Council's Corporate Management Team (CMT), Chief Finance Officer and deputy, and officer capital programme monitoring group review monitoring reports.
-Financial monitoring for all services is reported to the Council's Corporate Governance and Standards Committee on a regular basis. - 3.3 This report sets out the financial monitoring and covers: - (a) general fund revenue monitoring (section 4) - (b) housing revenue account monitoring (section 5) - (c) treasury management (section 6) - (d) capital programmes (section 7)
+- (b) Bi-monthly monitoring of the capital programme - (c) monthly and quarterly monitoring of its treasury management activity - 3.2 The Council's Corporate Management Team (CMT), Chief Finance Officer and deputy, and officer capital programme monitoring group review monitoring reports.
+Financial monitoring for all services is reported to this Committee on a regular basis. - 3.3 This report sets out the financial monitoring and covers: - (a) general fund revenue monitoring (section 4) - (b) housing revenue account monitoring (section 5) - (c) treasury management (section 6) - (d) capital programmes (section 7)